ActiveState/wiki-test/graphql-concept.md

 ```

-We can retreive the artifacts from the ingredient
+We can retreive the artifacts for the ingredient if it were built at time 1234

 ## Request